-Unit: Number of awards received.
+Unit: An award received.

-Method: The Sustainability Advisor will maintain a tracker and use this to record if an award has been received and the location of the award (typically a link to the awarding body's website).
+Method: The Sustainable Construction Manager will maintain a tracker and use this to record if an award has been received and the location of the award (typically a link to the awarding body's website).
 The date of the award announcement shall determine the reporting year.